Stars1233/ScienceBoard/README.md

         json.decoder.JSONDecodeError: Expecting value: line 1 column 1 (char 0)
     ```

-    the target app has not yet been started up, try to assign a bigger value for 'wait' field.
+    the target app has not yet been started up when trying to initialize due to insufficient performance of your device; try to assign a bigger value for 'wait' field in json files of the tasks.

 2. Failed to get accessibility tree: